openpgn/openpgn/README.md

 I have no plan to expand parser for rich features.
 OpenPGN should be kept easy-to-use and simple.
-If you don't think so, Mail me or Create discussion in this repo.
+If you don't think so, Open discussion or Issue feature request.

 ## Disclaimer